 (Going by rows in the picture above, left to right)

-Adjustable Hand Grip Strengthener, 3 of 4 Resistance Bands.
+Adjustable Hand Grip Strengthener, 3 of a 4-set Resistance Band kit.
 I haven’t had much call for these yet.
 I’ve been busy exploring, racking up an average of 30,000 steps per day, which results in being kind of tired in the evenings.
 The fact that it gets dark by 5PM here in Croatia at this time of year also encourages me not to use them in the morning to make the most of the daylight.

 Swim Trunks, Shorts

 I haven’t used these yet.
 I’m sure they’ll come much more in useful in warmer countries / coastal locations, so I’m keeping them for now.
 But there’s an argument to be made for buying them when I need them rather than carrying them.
 I’m not even sure if the swim trunks fit as I didn’t wear them for a year.